Read more on

 3. A case-control study on the willingness of subjects to accept responsibility for their own actions in a group setting.

-This article was a major step towards the Deindividuation Resister Hypothesis which I developed four years later and in which I argue that autism is a social construct for those who resist social conditioning.
+This article was a milestone in developing the Deindividuation Resister Hypothesis three years later in which I argue that autism is a social construct for those who resist social conditioning.
 Abstract: 'All children are born with individual identities, but almost all of them undergo social conditioning and are forced to take on collective identities instead.
-Human progress is driven by people who resist social conditioning (or are not subjected to it in the first place) and retain their individual identities at the cost of being ostracised and pathologised.'
+Human progress is driven by people who resist social conditioning (or are not subjected to it in the first place) and retain their individual identities at the cost of being ostracised and pathologised while those who identify collectively provide the network to spread it.'

 © 6259 RT (2018 CE) by Frank L. Ludwig